sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *  A single publisher instance is maintained for a source.
  *  Any duplicate init call for a source will return the same instance.
  *
- *  Internally a sequence number is added to every event published.
- *  The sequence number is per handle.
-A handle is per caller & event source.
- *
- *  The receiver caches the expecte sequence number and diff with received
- *  to find the count of missed events.
- *
- *  As publisher & receiver are not directly connected, the handle is identified
- *  to receiver via sender+source data.
- *
  * NOTE:
  *      The initialization occurs asynchronously.
  *      Any event published before init is complete, is blocked until the init
  *      is complete.
 Hence recommend, do the init as soon as the process starts.
  *
  * Input:
- *  event_sender
- *      The identity of the sender.
-The event-source+sender is expected to
- *      globally unique.
-This helps with identifying events missed by receiver
- *      from a sender.
- *
  *  event_source
  *      The YANG module name for the event source.
 All events published with the handle
  *      returned by this call is tagged with this source, transparently.
 The receiver